OWASP/CheatSheetSeries/cheatsheets_draft/Kubernetes_Security_Cheat_Sheet.md

 For more information, refer to Kubelet authentication/authorization documentation at https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet-authentication-authorization/

 ### Securing Kubernetes Dashboard
 The Kubernetes dashboard is a webapp for monitoring your cluster.
 It it is not a part of the Kubernetes cluster itself, it has to be installed by the owners of the cluster.
 Thus, there are a lot of tutorials on how to do this.
 Unfortunately, most of them create a service account with very high privileges.
 This caused Tesla and some others to be hacked via such a poorly configured K8s dashboard.
+(Reference: Tesla cloud resources are hacked to run cryptocurrency-mining malware - https://arstechnica.com/information-technology/2018/02/tesla-cloud-resources-are-hacked-to-run-cryptocurrency-mining-malware/)

 To prevent attacks via the dashboard, you should follow some tips:
 * Do not expose the dashboard to the public.
 There is no need to access such a powerful tool from outside your LAN
 * Turn on RBAC, so you can limit the service account the dashboard uses